adrianlzt/cerebro/web/elasticsearch/cluster.md

-Some guidelines for configuring the heap size: set Xms and Xmx to the same size (bootstrap check) set Xmx to no more than 50% of your physical RAM
+Some guidelines for configuring the heap size: set Xms and Xmx to the same size (bootstrap check) set Xmx to no more than 50% of your physical RAM Elasticsearch requires memory for purposes other than the JVM heap and it is important to leave space for this.
+For instance, Elasticsearch uses off-heap buffers for efficient network communication, relies on the operating system’s filesystem cache for efficient access to files, and the JVM itself requires some memory too.
+It is normal to observe the Elasticsearch process using more memory than the limit configured with the Xmx setting.

 Rule of thumb for setting the JVM heap is: do not exceed more than 30GB of memory (to not exceed the compressed ordinary object pointers limit)